Arjunayanas

-Arjunayana, Arjunavana, Arjunavayana or Arjunayanaka was an ancient republican people located in Punjab or north-eastern Rajasthan.
-They emerged as a political power during the Shunga period (c.
+Arjunayana, Arjunavana, Arjunavayana or Arjunayanaka was a gana or ancient republican people located in the northwestern Indian Subcontinenter during the Shunga period (c.
 185).
-In the Allahabad Pillar Inscription of Samudragupta (c.
+In the Allahabad Pillar Inscr)p.tion of Samudragupta (c.
 335), the Arjunayanas figure among the autonomous political communities bordering on the Gupta Empire who accepted the overlordship of Samudragupta.
 They are also mentioned in Bṛhat Saṃhitā of Varahamihira (6th century CE).
 According to Dr Buddha Prakash, the Arjunayanas are mentioned as Prajjunakas in Kautiliya's text Arthashastra which also places them in the northern division of India.
 Vincent Smith locates their republic in Alwar and Bharatpur states now in Rajasthan, a view which has been rejected by R. C. Majumdar.
-They are mentioned in the literary sources in Afghanistan from 4th century BCE and after Alexander's invasions in 3rd century they have been mentioned in Agra, Mathura and Southern Haryana region till 4th century CE where their coins have been found too.
+They are mentioned in the literary sources in Gandhara during 4th century BCE.
+During 3rd century they have been mentioned in Agra, Mathura and Southern Haryana region till 4th century CE where their coins have been found too.
+Their coinage indicates victory through the sword, likely signifying a battle over the region.